usr_02.txt For Vim version 9.1. Last change: 2024 Oct 05

 :help CTRL-W

-will describe what the CTRL-R does when entering commands in the Command
+will describe what the CTRL-R does when entering commands in the Commandline and

 :help v_CTRL-A